 Earth Defense Force: Iron Rain may turn out to be my entry into a series that has fundamentally appealed to me but that I have never actually pulled the trigger on buying.

 For those of us who never had a Nintendo handheld the Phoenix Wright: Ace Attorney Trilogy is here for the consoles and PC.
 I have to admit this appeals to me.
-Investigation mixed with wacky court cases and an awful lot of content make Phoenix Wright an easy recommend.
+Investigation mixed with wacky court cases and an awful lot of content makes Phoenix Wright an easy recommendation.

 Well if a Phoenix Wright game and a Burnout game didn’t make you feel like it was 10 years ago, I am pretty sure a dungeon crawler with an amnesiac protagonist and tank controls should push you over the edge.

 On the plus side, Vaporum has a lovely steampunk setting and decent graphics.
-On the other hand, it seems to promise lots of frustrating puzzles.
+It seems to promise lots of frustrating puzzles.
 Yay.
 Puzzles, first-person viewpoint and tank controls do not sound like a recipe for fun.
 Still, it is pretty, and people seem to like it, so I will give it a spin.

-You play a clone of a suicide victim that artificially ages over thirteen days, and you are playing eight different characters at once.
-Just that leaving aside the investigations into the variously hidden backstories and the action RPG combat with goats, if the trailer is any indication, is intriguing on its face.
+You play a clone of a suicide victim that artificially ages over thirteen days, and you are playing eight distinct characters at once.
+Just that leaving aside the investigations into the variously hidden backstories and the action RPG combat with goats, if the trailer is any sign, is intriguing on its face.